starfriend10/EMBRACE/README.md

 ## Interactions and Contributing

 * If you find this checklist useful, please help to spread it to build an engaging community.
 If the checklist helps your ML research, we appreciate your credit to our work.
 Please cite the viewpoint [xxxxxx](xxxxxx).
 * If you'd like to share your checklist data for your research/publication, please send your checklist to Dr. Jun-Jie Zhu (junjiez@princeton.edu) via email.
 Please name your checklist document "Finisheddate BMP Checklist versionnumber for Yourpublication" (e.g., "20240430 BMP Checklist 1.0 for Zhu et al. (2023)") and use an email title "Sharing BMP Checklist from Yourname" (e.g., "Sharing BMP Checklist from Junjie Zhu").
 To better classify shared checlist, please also provide your research application domain (e.g., Predicting river water quality parameter, TSS concentration) in your email.
 We will do a data completeness check and publish it if it is informative and within the scope.
 It is worth noting that sharing your checklist is completely volunteer and you agree to release your document/information once you send your document to us.
 Therefore, we and other fellow researchers appreciate your sharing.
-If you previously shared your checklist, but you'd like to update
+If you previously shared your checklist, but you'd like to update the existing document, please identify the document and explain the reason.
+We will revise it accordingly.
 * While sharing your checklist may also benefit your research impact (i.e., more colleagues will know your research), it is completely self QA/QC for reported data.
 From the prespective of other fellow researchers, when you learn from a checklist, the information accuracy of the checklist is completely based upon the reporting researcher.
 While we encourage researchers to share their checklists, it is more important to provide a responsible data reporting.
 * If you find other items are needed or useful to be added to the existing checklist, especially if they are common and representaitve in ESE areas, please feel free to send email to Dr. Jun-Jie Zhu (junjiez@princeton.edu).
 It is likely that your suggestion will be accepted or acknowledged for future development of the checklist.